tom-bleher/ALLS-Multivariable-Momentum-Gradient-Descent-/README.md

 <img src="Media/Pasted image 20240124013253.png" width="50%" height="50%" />
 </div>

 As shown, the algorithm was able to get to the global minimum.
 Mission complete?
 Not exactly.
-The system is sensitive to the learning rates and momentum constants and will not always arrive to the optimal solution.
+The system is sensitive to the learning rates and momentum constants and will not always arrive at the optimal solution.